 The following Written Reasons for Decisions have been handed down this week.
 Links to the full text of the Decisions at the AustLII website are provided.

-    This page is updated each weekday and is current to 6 March 2014.
+This page is updated each weekday and is current to 25 May 2015.

 You can also subscribe to the AAT Bulletin - a weekly publication containing a list of recent AAT decisions and information relating to appeals against AAT decisions.
 Read recent Bulletin issues.

 The Mother and Child Support Registrar and The Father (Joined Party) AATA 330; 15/5/2015; Senior Member G Ettinger

 Shared care – dispute over findings of the Child Support Agency and SSAT – appeal by the mother to the AAT regarding the findings of the SSAT – decision under review varied.

 Fadlalla and Civil Aviation Safety Authority AATA 331; 15/5/2015; Senior Member E Fice, Mr W Evans, Member

 Regulation of air navigation – Pilots – Cancellation of licence – Breach of regulations – Applicant held Private Pilot (Aeroplane) Licence and Student Pilot Licence – Licences cancelled – Whether applicant failed in his duty with respect to any matter affecting the safe navigation or operation of an aircraft – Whether applicant a fit and proper person to hold licences – Decision under review set aside

 Bayani and Australian Postal Corporation AATA 342; 19/5/2015; Senior Member J Handley